Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 Feedback Devices

-CPR feedback or prompt devices are intended to improve CPR quality, probability of ROSC, and survival from cardiac arrest.1 Feedback devices involve technology that can measure various aspects of CPR mechanics, including ventilation rate, chest compression mechanics (eg. depth, rate, recoil), and measures of flow time (CPR fraction, pre- and post-shock pauses).
-Data can be presented to the provider in real time and/or provided in a summary report at the end of a resuscitation.1
+CPR feedback or prompt devices are intended to improve CPR quality, probability of ROSC, and survival from cardiac arrest.38 Feedback devices involve technology that can measure various aspects of CPR mechanics, including ventilation rate, chest compression mechanics (e.g. depth, rate, recoil), and measures of flow time (CPR fraction, pre- and post-shock pauses).
+Data can be presented to the provider in real time and/or provided in a summary report at the end of a resuscitation.38

-A systematic review on this topic (including adults and children with cardiac arrest) was performed as part of the 2020 ILCOR BLS Taskforce CoSTR process.30
+Feedback devices have been shown to improve CPR performance in the training setting.44 A systematic review on this topic (including adults and children with cardiac arrest) was performed as part of the 2020 ILCOR BLS Task Force CoSTR process45 and a broader scoping review was performed in 2025.46

-ANZCOR suggests the use of real-time audiovisual feedback and prompt devices during CPR in clinical practice as part of a comprehensive quality improvement program for cardiac arrest designed to ensure high-quality CPR delivery and resuscitation care [weak recommendation, very-low-certainty evidence].1
+ANZCOR suggest the use of real-time audiovisual feedback and prompt devices during CPR in clinical practice as part of a comprehensive quality improvement program for cardiac arrest designed to ensure high-quality CPR delivery and resuscitation care [CoSTR 2025, weak recommendation, very low-certainty evidence].

 Checking of resuscitation equipment